darkwaterfoundation/docs/soargettingstarted.md

 ![SOAR expansion](/images/soarexpansion.png)

 Our guide to adding the [expansion board is here](/expansionadding.html).
-When you have the expansion board added, return here.

 ### Attach the header